 - representing Akamai Technologies, Cimpress, The Medicines Company, PTC Therapeutics, Red Hat and WEX in Rule 144A placements of convertible note offerings; and

 - representing Analog Devices, Casella Waste Systems, Danaher, Discovery Communications, Hasbro, Staples, State Street and Thermo Fisher Scientific in public offerings of senior notes.

 Mergers and Acquisitions: Our mergers and acquisitions experience ranges from counseling clients on public-public M&A transactions and related disclosure and fiduciary duty issues to the unique issues presented by acquisitions of venture-backed and private equity-backed companies.
 We also advise clients regarding hostile transactions and activist investors and represent investment banks serving as financial advisors in M&A transactions.
-In 2015, we advised clients throughout the United States and Europe on more than 75 M&A transactions providing guidance in areas including corporate, securities, antitrust, intellectual property and tax.
-Since 2004, we have participated in more than 1,200 mergers and acquisitions with a total value in excess of $500 billion, ranging from sales of VC-backed companies to multibillion-dollar global mergers (learn more).
+In 2016, we advised clients on more than 75 M&A transactions with an aggregate value of approximately $50 billion, providing guidance in areas including corporate, securities, antitrust and tax.
+Since 2006, we have participated in more than 1,000 mergers and acquisitions with a total value in excess of $400 billion, ranging from sales of VC-backed companies to multibillion-dollar global mergers (learn more).

 Representative experience includes:

 - Akamai Technologies' acquisitions of Prolexic Technologies for $403 million and Codemate for $107.5 million;